kevinlekiller/bs1770gain/README.md

 test5.mkv has multiple audio streams.

+Multiple audio channel test files: http://download.openbricks.org/sample/HD-Audio/

 ----
 Fixes an issue where --audio and --video options are not used.

-Fixes an issue where on files with multipe audio tracks, the last audio track is used for replaygain calculation (instead of the first).
+Fixes an issue where on files with multipe audio tracks, the last stereo audio track is used for replaygain calculation (instead of the first).

 Fixes a stack smashing issue when a audio file with more than 5 audio channels is analyzed.